Table of Contents

 Clinical Presentation of Thalassemia in Children

 Children with beta-thalassemia major usually have more specific and profound symptoms of severe anemia and splenomegaly.
-Patients might have a fever and usually, fail to thrive.
-Beta-thalassemia major is usually fatal within five years of the child is not treated.
+Patients might have a fever and, usually, fail to thrive.
+Beta-thalassemia major is usually fatal within five years of the child if it is not treated.

-Patients with milder forms of beta or alpha thalassemia usually present with pallor, splenomegaly, and an abnormal complete blood count with hypochromic microcytic anemia.
-Children with the beta-thalassemia major who are transfusion dependent can develop signs and symptoms suggestive of iron overloads such as ascites, spider nevi or hepatomegaly.
+Patients with milder forms of beta or alpha thalassemia usually present with pallor, splenomegaly and an abnormal complete blood count with the hypochromic microcytic anemia.
+Bony abnormalities like frontal bossing, prominent jaw bones, and dental malocclusion due to defective erythropoiesis.
+Endocrinopathies like diabetes, thyroid dysfunction are seen due to hypermetabolism related to ineffective erythropoiesis.
+Children with the beta-thalassemia major who are transfusion dependent can develop signs and symptoms suggestive of neuropathies, paralysis, iron overloads such as ascites, spider nevi or hepatomegaly.
 Heart failure and palpitations can be seen in children with severe anemia.

 |# alleles affected||Genotype||Name||Description|